Aygera/linkcounter/README.md

 It can be run in two modes GUI or command line.

-GUI mode runs without any argumetns, if argument is passed, then app will act in command lime mode.
+GUI mode runs without any arguments, if argument is passed, then app will act in a command lime mode.

 The results are presented in raw format without any preliminary prettify functions.